 Date nights will never be the same again.

 First up, the Mmmm Menu & Mmmm Vegetarian Menu, both of which comprise of a four-course meal devised by Sketch’s Executive Chef Frederic Don.
 Then there’s the Mmmm Sunday Lunch offering: a côte de boeuf for two to share, served with Yorkshire pudding, Bearnaise sauce and Bordelaise jus, with a side of potato gratin, green beans, a seasonal fruit tart and crème anglaise.
+There’s also a Christmas diy kit you can order in too.

 Plus, to ensure you’re having more pleasure over painstaking stove slaving, the dishes are simply designed to be reheated and presented as if they’ve come out of the Sketch kitchen itself.